fragforce/FFOverlays/README.md

 ```

 ## Theme Requirements
-The transparent animated logos used in the layouts must be uncompressed AVI files (as they use png transparency) and as such are larger files.
-These files are now small enough to be stored in the repository, and you will find them in the Overlays folder.
+Transparent animataed logos are being used in all scenes, and are encoded using VP8.
+Issues can be most often resolved by updating your version of VLC, though please file an issue or reach out to us on our [Discord Server](http://discord.fragforce.org) if you have any problems.
 Alternatively, you can use the static png logo included in this repository to reduce processing overhead and size.

 ## Color Palette
-Fragforce has a general color palette, based on the logo and some shuffling.
+Fragforce now has a general color palette, based on the logo and some shuffling.
 The colors we have used in this layout are:
 - #4e738b
 - #7a9db6
 - #30292f